pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Solution

 Contact support for assistance if running a framework that is not Drupal or WordPress.
-Any other framework, including WordPress Multisite Network is not supported.
+Any other framework, including WordPress Multisite is not supported.

 </Accordion>